dmki-tuwien/grana-grano/docs/architecture.md

 Both graph stores are used in the form of [Docker](https://docker.com) containers.
 For development purposes, the container running Neo4j binds on [bolt://localhost:7687](bolt://localhost:7687) and the container running Memgraph binds on [bolt://localhost:7688](bolt://localhost:7688).

+## Documentation

+This documentations is based on [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+To preview it locally `mkdocs serve` in the root folder of GraNa-GraNo's GitHub repository.
+To deploy it to GitHub Pages run `mkdocs gh-deploy`.